-Integrate with tools like Confluence, Jira, and more
+Integrate with platforms like Confluence, Jira, and more

 Work without jumping from tool to tool.
 Lucidchart integrates with other leading platforms.
-Import your existing AWS architecture, and share or present diagrams using integrations such as Google Slides, Atlassian, and Slack.
+Share or present diagrams using integrations such as Google Slides, Atlassian, and Slack.
 Lucidchart makes it quick and easy to insert diagrams directly into Jira (Server or Cloud) or Confluence so you can sync information and keep your employees in the know at all times.

 Save time with templates and network shapes

 Lucidchart has templates that can help you get started with your infrastructure maps, from Cisco Network Diagrams to GCP Payment Processing Architecture.
-If you opt to build your own diagram from scratch, Lucidchart has a library filled with the specific shapes for network diagramming, from modems to biometric readers to the new AWS shapes library.
+If you opt to build your own diagram from scratch, Lucidchart has a library filled with the specific shapes for network diagramming, from modems to biometric readers.

 Track your changes with Layers